PlakarKorp/docs.plakar.io/content/Community/_index.md

 ## Join the Plakar community !

-As Plakar evolves into both a Community Edition (free, open-source) and Enterprise Edition (with additional features and commercial support), we invite everyone to join our growing community.
+As Plakar evolves into both a Community Edition (free and open-source) and Enterprise Edition (with additional features and commercial support), we invite everyone to join our growing community.

 Connect with developers,